basho/riak_kv/docs/NextGenREPL.md

 - The `{Bucket, Key, Clock, ObjectReference}` is cast to the `riak_kv_replrtq_src` and placed by the `riak_kv_replrtq_src` on the priority queue.

 - The queue has a configurable absolute limit, that is applied individually for each priority.
-The limit is configured via `riak_kv.replrtq_srcqueuelimit` and defaults to 300,000 references (5 minutes of traffic at 1,000 PUTs per second).
+The limit is configured via `riak_kv.replrtq_overflow_limit` and defaults to 10,00,000 references.
 When this limit is reached, new replication references are discarded on receipt rather than queued - these discarded references will need to eventually be re-replicated via full-sync.
+The queue is written to disk to avoid retaining a large number of references in memory, but persistence is not supported across riak re-starts.

 The reference now needs to be handled by the `riak_kv_replrtq_src`.
 The task list for this process is: